stayugly/lavamachine/site/content/vr-live-painting/_index.md

     reverse: false
     text: >
       Interpretion of the two main characters of the classic Novel Life of Pi.
-      They are surounded by rocks and a whale which is not particular a certain part of a the novel,but it gives the scene more drama.
+      They are surrounded by rocks and a whales which is not particular a certain part of a the novel, but it gives the scene more drama.
 This painting is completely made in Google Tilt Brush.
     vimeonummer: '296202509'
   video3:
     headline: Life Painting – “Fire Golem” (Time Lapse)